andrzej-stencel/elastic-otel-workshop/README.md

 - Add `start_at: beginning` to Filelog receiver's config

 - Output from Debug exporter is available, but very basic.
-Change `verbosity` to `normal`.
+Set `verbosity` to `normal` in the exporter's configuration.

 - Add `use_internal_logger: false` to Debug exporter's config to clean up the output.